-Service users will be offered options for being interviewed by a peer (PPI)/researcher and their preferences for interview locations will be taken into account (within the limits of researcher safety protocols).
+Service users will be offered options for being interviewed by a peer researcher (e.g. a member of the study Lived Experienced Group trained to conduct interviews) and their preferences for interview locations will be taken into account (within the limits of researcher safety protocols).
 Interviews will be audio-recorded and follow a semi-structured format.
 For participatory methods, we will follow guidance [68] and arrange a local safe space away from SARCs to bring people together.
 Audio data will be transcribed verbatim and transcripts anonymised.
 Transcripts and other data types (e.g. visual materials as outputs from participatory methods) will be stored and organised in NVivo.
 Case studies will emphasis information-gathering in relation to context and mechanism [69] and we will be guided by NPT [6] and its application in the NHS [5].
 Analysis of the data will be done using both inductive and deductive approaches to thematic analysis guided by NPT.
-Deductive analysis will focus on: sense-making or understanding the purpose of the work that happens in SARCs (Coherence); clarity and cooperation around who is responsible for the work of SARCs (Cognitive participation); the processes and mechanisms by which the work actually gets done including the use of key technologies; and organisation of services (Collective action).
+Deductive analysis will focus on: sense-making or understanding the purpose of the work that happens in SARCs (coherence); clarity and cooperation around who is responsible for the work of SARCs (cognitive participation); the processes and mechanisms by which the work actually gets done including the use of key technologies; and organisation of services (Collective action).
 Inductive analysis will enable any constructs not highlighted in the above analysis to also be drawn out from the data.
-NPT will assist us to: examine the range of 'best practice' interventions and guidelines in use, and the extent to which SARCs are implementing them (Reflexive monitoring, Collective action); how they function internally (Coherence), as well as identifying the multi-sectoral and inter-agency mechanisms and protocols at play (Cognitive participation); and draw out strengths and gaps in provision.
-This analysis will initially focus on individual sites, but comparisons will be made across sites to determine similarities/differences in provision and how these impact on the work of the SARCs.
+NPT will assist us to: examine the range of 'best practice' interventions and guidelines in use, and the extent to which SARCs are implementing them (reflexive monitoring, collective action); how they function internally (coherence), as well as identifying the multi-sectoral and inter-agency mechanisms and protocols at play (cognitive participation); and draw out strengths and gaps in provision.
+This analysis will initially focus on individual sites, but comparisons will be made across sites to determine similarities and differences in provision and how these impact on the work of the SARCs.

-4 METHODS: 16+ COHORT AND CHILDREN/YOUNG PEOPLE COHORT STUDIES (Workstream 3)
+4 METHODS: ADULT COHORT AND CHILDREN/YOUNG PEOPLE'S STUDY (Workstream 3)